lqhuang/xattrs/README.md

 - Easy to use, easy to extend, easy to customize.
 - Extending upstream project as more as its recommended ways, see also [`attrs` Extending](https://www.attrs.org/en/stable/extending.html).
-- Elegant and powerful API for (de)serialization and schema validation
+- Pythonic and powerful API for (de)serialization and schema validation
+- Well-tested and well-documented
+- Runable under pyodide (WebAssembly)

 <!-- Non-goals: -->